CMPUT301F17T07/inGroove/README.md

 # inGroove

-inGroove is an app to help you better manage and follow your goals, whatever they may be.
+inGroove is an app to help you better manage, follow, and share your goals, whatever they may be.